Are you a book lover like me? Then you probably have many of the best Tai Chi books, Qi Gong books and TCM books.

 Obviously I hope that the dictionary will benefit you and all the other Tai Chi and Qi Gong beginners and enthusiasts who put it onto their shelf.
 And I really hope that you will work with this book.
 Go into more detail for those things that are important to you.
 Add your own definitions and interpretation.

-Now if you want to get your copy of The Taijiquan & Qi Gong Dictionary, click here or on the book below:
+Now if you want to get your copy of the book, click here on The Taijiquan & Qi Gong Dictionary*, or on the picture below:

 Thank you for this much needed dictionary.
 Like you, I appreciate having a book in hand, it never needs to be charged!!! : )